Special Needs & Disabilities

 Scouting of America logo

-Advancement Modifications
+Advancement Modifications:

 When a Scout is unable to access advancement through approaches referenced above, or if more time is needed due to long-term challenges, Scouts may apply for alternative advancement planning.